ruhika006/reminder-temporal/README.md

 - **Worker**: Registers and executes workflows and activities from the task queue.
 - **Client**: Starts the workflow with a configurable delay (in seconds).

-## Temporal Architecture

-Temporal provides **durable execution** and **orchestration** for distributed systems:

-- **Server**: The Temporal service stores workflow execution history and task queues.
-- **Task Queue**: A named queue (e.g., "my-task-queue") where workflow and activity tasks are queued.
-Workers poll this queue for work.
-- **Workflow**: A sequence of steps (activities, timers, etc.) that can be paused, replayed, and retried.
-State is persisted on the server.
-- **Activity**: A unit of work (I/O, API call, computation) executed by workers.
-Activities can fail and be retried automatically.
-- **Worker**: A process that registers workflows and activities, polls the task queue, executes tasks, and reports results back to the server.
-- **History**: Every decision and activity result is recorded.
-If a worker crashes, Temporal replays the history and resumes from where it left off.

 ## How to Run